Know about this? Rate It!

 Favorite thing: For many North Americans Vieux Montreal is the closest that they will get the European atmosphere.
 This old town of one of North America's oldest towns has been handsomely restored in an attempt to make it look like it did in the 18th century.
 Vieux Montreal caters to the tourists' taste.
 It full of decent restaurants, cafes and bars.
 It is also home to the rather aged Hotel de Ville (City Hall) and the Basilique Notre-Dame which probably the most beautiful place of worship that I visited in Canada.

-This is a view of the promenade along the Old Port with Bonsecours Market and the Jacques Cartier bridge in the background.
+Favorite thing: This is a view of the promenade along the Old Port with Bonsecours Market and the Jacques Cartier bridge in the background.

 In summertime this is a very popular area for both locals and tourists.
 Usually constant activity going on and lots of family-friendly things to do (Montreal Science Center, Imax theatre, Bonsecour basin, etc.) Also where tickets for river cruises and riding the Lachine rapids can be bought.